Student Involvement Portfolio

 Your Student Involvement Portfolio can be created in three easy steps!

-- Collect items that showcase your skills and abilities using the guide provided.
-These items should be from a variety of areas, skills and experiences.
+- Refer to our guide to collect items that showcase your skills and abilities.
+These items should include a variety of areas, skills and experiences.

 - Connect your materials to achievements.
-If you have documentation of a leadership workshop, connect the document to the learning that took place.
+If you have documentation of a leadership workshop, connect the document to the learning you experienced.
 You may want to use a summary sheet or reflection paper to highlight the growth and learning that resulted from the experience.

 Items that should be included in your portfolio: